home-assistant/home-assistant.io/source/_posts/2017-02-11-alert-appletv-mqtt-yeelight.markdown

 A nice new feature is the possibility to create [custom state-card][custom-ui] in the frondend.
 Go ahead and write your own state-card for [lights][light], sensors, locks, etc.

 ### {% linkable_title MQTT discovery %}
 The latest MQTT feature is [discovery][mqtt-discovery] support.
 Do not confuse this which the Home Assistant [Discovery][discovery].
 MQTT Discover is for MQTT-only.
 Similar to the HTTP sensor/binary sensor allows this to use devices with minimal configuration.
+At the moment only binary sensors are supported.

 ### {% linkable_title Alert component %}
 If you left your front door open, then the [`alert`][alert] component can be used to remind you of this by sending you repeating notifications at a given interval.